Uganda Trip Information

 This DOES NOT INCLUDE AIRFARE TO Entebbe.

-Included are: In country travel by van and bus, breakfast daily, dinners in Masaka and Mboro, translator expenses, governmental document preparation, Ugandan dentist fees, medications and supplies for clinics, and private security team.
+Included are: In country travel by van and bus, breakfast daily, lunch and dinners in Mboro, translator expenses, governmental document preparation, Ugandan dentist fees, medications and supplies for clinics, and private security team.

 Requirements